Now You Can Buy Tissues Already Infected With Germs

 Well, if so, you may be in luck.
 Or maybe not.

-The company selling “infected” tissues is called Vaev.
-Based out of California, demand has apparently outpaced supply for this startup— they are currently “sold out” of germ-filled tissues, but promise to have a fresh supply coming soon.
+The company selling “infected” tissues is called Vaev (www.vaevtissue.com) Based out of California, demand has apparently outpaced supply for this startup — they are currently “sold out” of germ-filled tissues, but promise to have a fresh supply coming soon.

 I guess in today’s “I want what I want when I want it” world, a product like this shouldn’t be surprising.